DragonSenses/Algorithms/LeetCode/100-same-tree/problem.md

 - **Sparse Trees**: For binary trees that are not complete, this representation may lead to wasted space in the array.
 - **Fixed Size**: The size of the array needs to be known in advance, which can be a limitation for dynamically growing trees.

+# Recursive Approach

+## **Intuition**

+The simplest strategy here is to use recursion.
+The idea is to compare each node of the two trees.

+1. **Base Case**:
+    - If both nodes are `null`, return `true`.
+This means both trees are structurally identical up to this point.
+    - If one of the nodes is `null` and the other is not, return `false`.
+This means the trees are not structurally identical.

+2. **Recursive Case**:
+    - Check if the values of the current nodes are equal.
+    - If equal, recursively check the left subtree and right subtree.
+    - If both subtrees are identical, return `true`; otherwise, return `false`.